 Day 4: Bathroom Blitz

-Expired medicines and cosmetics not only cause unnecessary clutter, they pose safety risks.
-“Cleaning out the medicine cabinet is a quick, easy, high-reward project,” Turner says, because you can tell at a glance which medicines are expired.
+Expired medicines and cosmetics not only cause unnecessary clutter, but they also pose safety risks.
+“Cleaning out the medicine cabinet is a quick, easy, high-reward project,” Turner says because you can tell at a glance which medicines are expired.
 Empty everything out, sort the discards from the keepers and wipe down the cabinet inside and out before putting things back.